dominicgaliano/taos-menu-planner-website/README.md

 ### December, 5, 2022

 Today I began the process of creating the Taos menu planner website.
-My first plan of action was to outline some personal goals and menu planner goals that I hope to acheive throughout the implementation of this project.
+My first plan of action was to outline some personal goals and menu planner goals that I hope to achieve throughout the implementation of this project.
 I also created a list of essential, desired, and stretch components for the project.
 The first day of classes is Jan 9th, so I plan to start by creating an MVP using just the essential components with frontend styling.